skddl007/Cricket-Image/README.md

 The application uses a special deployment configuration for Render:

-1. The `Procfile` specifies `gunicorn wsgi:app --timeout 120` as the command to run
+1. The `Procfile` specifies `gunicorn wsgi_flask:app --timeout 120` as the command to run
-2. The `wsgi.py` file contains a WSGI application that starts Streamlit in a separate thread
+2. The `build.sh` script installs dependencies, downloads NLTK resources, and initializes the database
-3. The `scripts/setup_db_render.py` script initializes the database and downloads NLTK resources
+3. The `wsgi_flask.py` file contains a WSGI application that Flask uses
-4. The `start.py` script can be used to run the application locally in the same way it runs on Render
+4. The `scripts/setup_db_render.py` script initializes the database and downloads NLTK resources

 If you encounter deployment issues, check the following:

-1. Make sure the `wsgi.py` file correctly defines an `app` object that Gunicorn can use
+1. Make sure the `wsgi_flask.py` file correctly defines an `app` object that Gunicorn can use
 2. Ensure all NLTK resources are downloaded during the build process
 3. Verify that the database connection parameters are correct
 4. Check the Render logs for any errors during startup